James Clapper: I agree with Bannon on North Korea

-(CNN)James Clapper, former director of National Intelligence, said Tuesday that for the first time he can remember, he agrees with Steve Bannon that US options in North Korea are "limited."
+(CNN)James Clapper, former director of National Intelligence, said Tuesday that for the first time he can remember, he agrees with Steve Bannon that US options in dealing with North Korea are "limited."

 Clapper's comments about the former White House chief strategist follow President Donald Trump's warning to Pyongyang that "all options are on the table" after North Korea fired a missile over Japan early Tuesday.